 If baby is 12 weeks or younger and has a temp of 100.4 F+ call the doctor immediately.
 Young babies are at much higher risk of serious infection and should be evaluated right away.

-If baby is 3 months or older, has a fever of 100.4 to 103 F, and is drinking fluids and interacting normally, you most likely shouldn’t’ worry.
+If baby is 3 months or older, has a fever of 100.4 to 103 F, and is drinking fluids and interacting normally, you most likely don’t need to worry.
 If the fever persists for 24 hours or baby isn’t getting better, call the doctor.
-Usually a fever over 103.5 F is reason alone to call the doctor.

-Many pediatricians agree that a baby fever of 103.5-104 or higher is cause for concern, regardless of other symptoms.
 If baby is acting lethargic or has any abnormal symptoms, the telling numbers for a serious fever become: 101+ for babies 3–6 months old, or 103+ for babies older than 6 months.

 - Unusual fussiness